BlueWebNodes/bluewebnodes.github.io/_posts/support/2025-7-16-potential-costs-drupal-vs-wordpress.md

 Both platforms are open source, and their core software is free.
 However, in real-world projects, you rarely rely on the core alone.
 Building a complete website typically requires plugins, modules, and third-party tools or platforms.
 To make a fair comparison, practical experience with both systems is valuable.

-## Drupal: Fully Open Source With Minimal Potential Cost
+## Drupal: Fully Open Source With Virtually No Cost
 In contrast, Drupal takes a different approach.
 Most Drupal modules are:

 <ul>